-As you might guess, this street is named for a fellow named Leo Lang (1869-1946).
-An Iowa native, Lang ran a small newspaper in rural North Dakota from 1895 until 1910, when he moved to L.A. and eventually settled in Tujunga.
-Along the way, he suffered the quintessential tragedies of his time: his first wife Geneva died after childbirth (their daughter, also named Geneva, lived for 99 years); another baby with second wife Jennie died from whooping cough.
+Named for local legend Leo L. Lang (1869-1946).
+Born in Iowa to a German father and Swiss mother, Lang moved to North Dakota in the 1880s.
+There he started at least three small-town newspapers until relocating to L.A. in 1910 and settling in Tujunga.
+Lang had already suffered the quintessential tragedies of his era: his first wife Geneva died after childbirth (their daughter, also named Geneva, lived for 99 years) and a baby with second wife Jennie died from whooping cough.
 The Langs may have thus come to California for health reasons.
-Unsurprisingly, Leo got into real estate out here, but was best known as a deputy fire warden for the County Forestry Dept.: in 1930, he was said to be the oldest forest firefighter in the county.
+Unsurprisingly, Leo got into real estate out here, but he was best known as a deputy fire warden for the County Forestry Department – in 1930, he was said to be the oldest forest firefighter in the county.
 Leolang Avenue was named a year before that.
-The Langs moved to Soquel in 1940, where Leo spent the last years of his life.
+The Langs retired to Soquel in 1940.